jerryq27/jerryq27.github.io/_tabs/resume.md

   - Tools used by sales, underwriters, or C-level executives
   - CMS tools for the intranet maintainers
   - Work with IT and the software team to tickets that could be handed off to us
+- Developed a browser plugin in Vue to help underwriters perform common searches on multiple sites
 - Gained remote work experience during the pandemic
 - Advance use of tools such as Salesforce, Microsoft Excel, Microsoft Access, and PowerBI